-Heidi Mohlman Tringe is a seasoned policy, legislative affairs, and communications professional with extensive experience in both Vermont and Washington, DC.
+Heidi Mohlman Tringe (Montpelier, VT) is a seasoned policy, legislative affairs, and communications professional with extensive experience in both Vermont and Washington, DC.
 She joined the Montpelier, VT, government and public relations firm MMR, LLC, in August 2010 and became a Partner in 2011.
 At MMR she advises clients on diverse policy issues on both a state and national level.

 Heidi was a member of Vermont Governor Jim Douglas’ senior staff from January 2008 until July 2010, where she served as his liaison with the National Governors Association, the White House and federal agencies, Vermont’s Congressional delegation, and Vermont agencies and departments including the Agency of Human Services (AHS), the Department of Labor, the Department of Banking, Insurance, Securities & Health Care Administration, and the Lottery Commission.
 Before joining the Governor’s staff she worked for two years at AHS as Principal Assistant, responsible for policy development, legislative affairs, and communications.